 Somewhere around the end of my last year in the primary school, a summer camp organizer sent a survey to be filled by the attendees and their teachers.
 On this survey one had to fill, among other things, their hobby.
 I typed “physics”.
 Later, after filling the form to the limit of my competence, I handed it to my teacher to complete.
 I was called shortly after to explain myself from the “stupid joke”.
 The teacher simply could not believe that a kid might be interested in physics.
 It took me a while to explain that I indeed find this subject highly fascinating.
-It’s quite telling that even a teacher is unable to understand that subjects they learn can create interest among students.
+It’s quite telling that even a teacher is unable to understand that subjects they teach can create interest among students.

 Physics in particular, for those uninterested in it is, maybe besides chemistry, is one of the worse school nightmares.
 Detached from everyday experience, theoretical to the point of confusion, focused almost solely on solving equations.
 It’s not exactly the way of luring young person’s mind to dig for more.
 Drawings of blocks, inclined planes and ridged objects sliding of them are just not that encouraging for most of us.